 What's good for business.

-Companies aren't looking to sponsor events, they're looking for marketing opportunities.
+Companies aren’t looking to sponsor events, they’re looking for marketing opportunities.
 What they need are vehicles to market their programs, services and products.
 Whenever you go in to talk to a corporation you should be prepared to tell them what they get out of the deal.
-Always remember that they're not involved out of the goodness of their heart.
-They're sponsoring you because they want a marketing opportunity.
-They're investing in your organization and expect a return on that investment.
-As a nonprofit, you have to ask yourself: How can we help them do that by aligning our organization with them?
+Always remember that they’re not involved out of the goodness of their heart.
+They’re sponsoring you because they want a marketing opportunity.
+They’re investing in your organization and expect a return on that investment.
+As a nonprofit, you have to ask yourself: How can we help them do that by aligning our organization with their business?

 A solid plan for building a corporate relationship.

 Proposing a partnership is not that much more work than proposing a series of sponsorships, but can generate a lot more dollars for your organization.
 I’ve divided up this plan into four sections: